WaleedYousaf/football-roster/README.md

   Converts ES6 to browser understandable vanilla/ES5 javascript.
 Its a transpiler/compiler.

 ### <b>VDOM</b>

+It is a copy of DOM kept in memory and synched with real DOM by libraries like `ReactDOM`.
+This is called `reconciliation`.

+Virtual DOM has the `same properties that of the Real DOM`, but it `lacks` the power to directly `change` the `content` of the screen.

+Change detection is the mechanism designed to track changes in an application state and render the updated state on the screen.
+It ensures that the user interface always stays in sync with the internal state of the program.

+Render function is called during each change detection cycle.
+Change detection is `manually triggered` in react and it triggers after every `setState`.

 ### <b>vDOM vs DOM</b>

+  `Repainting the DOM` each time  when a change occures is not feasible and is `very slow`.

   Why do DOM elements have keys?
 To help react find the reference and only update a specific part of the DOM How DOM/vDOM is listenting for a change?

+  Each time something in the DOM changes.
+Since DOM is represented as a tree structure, changes to the DOM is pretty quick but the changed element, and it’s children’s has to go through Reflow/Layout stage and then the changes has to be Re-painted which are slow.
+Therefore more the items to reflow/repaint, more slow your app becomes.

+  Whenever a change is made (like in the state), the component/element is marked as dirty.

+  `Rendering the Component` — Updating the Virtual-DOM, running the diffing algorithm and updating the actual DOM

+### <b>Reconciliation algorithm</b>

+The whole process to update the DOM is called reconciliation. `Creates the vDOM`, on update, `compares with the previous snapshot` and uses `diffing` algo to `mark as dirty` and then `only updates the dirty` nodes in the real DOM using unique `keys`

+A copy of DOM kept in memory and synched with real DOM by libraries like `ReactDOM`.
+This is called `reconciliation`.

+It is where react:

+Compares the previous internal instance with the next internal instance.

+Updates the internal Instance which is a Component Tree structure in JavaScript Object(Virtual DOM).

+And updates the actual DOM only at the node where there is an actual change along with it’s children.

+### <b>Diffing algorithm</b>

+With the help of the `comparison of previous snapshot of vDOM and current vDOM`, React figures out which components in the UI needs to be updated.
+This process is called diffing.

+React `marks` elements `dirty` and updates only them.

+Imagine if we need to add 1 element at the top, now when react vDOM comparisons happen, it will re right all the next items as the position of all is changed.
+To get around this problem, `unique keys` are used which help updating only those items by comparing the keys of the previous children and only adding/updating the new ones.

 ### <b>Class based components</b>
 ### <b>Functional components</b>
 ### <b>States</b>